OctoPrint/octoprint.org/trademark-rules/index.md

 d) Using logos that are similar to, or variations of, the official logo of OctoPrint.

-# 6. Use of the brand name in promotional material
+# 6. Use of the brand in promotional material

-The commercial manufacture, sale or distribution of promotional products that bear the OctoPrint brand name is prohibited.
+The commercial manufacture, sale or distribution of promotional products that bear the OctoPrint brand is prohibited.
 Such products include, but are not limited to, clothing, accessories, decorative items, printed materials and products of a technical nature.
-Only Gina Häußge and any third parties to which she has granted express authorisation may use the OctoPrint brand name for the aforementioned purposes.
+Only Gina Häußge and any third parties to which she has granted express authorisation may use the OctoPrint brand for the aforementioned purposes.

 Personal non-commercial use in this manner is allowed, as is the free sharing of CAD designs which incorporate the brand for enthusiastic purposes.